Samuel West

 Samuel Alexander Joseph West (born 19 June 1966) is an English actor, theatre director, and narrator.
 He has directed on stage and radio, and worked as an actor in theatre, film, television, and radio.

 West was nominated for the BAFTA Award for Best Actor in a Supporting Role for his portrayal of Leonard Bast in the Merchant Ivory film adaptation of E. M. Forster's novel Howards End (1992), and was later nominated for the Genie Award for Best Performance by an Actor in a Leading Role for his portrayal of the title role in Rupert's Land (1998).
 In 2010, he was nominated for the Laurence Olivier Award for Best Actor for his portrayal of Jeffrey Skilling in Lucy Prebble's Enron.
 He has appeared as reciter with orchestras and performed at the Last Night of the Proms.
 He has narrated several documentary series, including five for the BBC about the Second World War.

-West currently stars as Siegfried Farnon in the Channel 5 remake of the veterinary drama series All Creatures Great and Small.
+West stars as Siegfried Farnon in the Channel 5 remake of the veterinary drama series All Creatures Great and Small.